The Clean Style

 2. Assess Your Hair Length and Texture

-Not every cornrow style requires long hair, but your hair’s length and texture play a role in what’s achievable—and how long it’ll last.
+Not every cornrow style requires long hair, but your hair’s length and texture play a role in what’s achievable and more importantly, how long it’ll last.

 3. Think About Your Lifestyle